Bacard1/HASS-Shoplist/README.md

       action: shopping_list.clear_completed_items
 ```

+> [!IMPORTANT]
-⚠️ Automation 1 and 2 are settled because one activates the other!
+>Automation 1 and 2 are settled because one activates the other!

 - **3. Only one open category:** This automation does not allow more than one category.When opening a category, everyone else is closed.🔽: